ududsha/nestjs-quick-starter/README.md

 # nestjs-quick-starter
-Simple easy to understand quick-starter boilerplate with Tutorial in Readme.
+Simple easy to understand quick-starter boilerplate with tutorial in Readme.